aphilippartd/computeless-rag/README.md

 ### 3.1 Architectural Overview
 ![Architecture diagram](images/architecture.png)

-The architecture diagram illustrates the orchestration of services and data flow in our tool.
-Each GraphQL query or mutation to our AppSync API triggers a JavaScript pipeline resolver.
+The architecture diagram illustrates the orchestration of services and data flow in the tool.
+Each GraphQL query or mutation to the AppSync API triggers a JavaScript pipeline resolver.
 This resolver runs a sequence of functions to interact with services, data sources, or manipulate data for the next step.

 ### 3.2 AppSync Pipeline Resolver Functions
 AWS AppSync's pipeline resolvers are vital for complex data operations that require multiple steps.
 They enable you to define a sequence of function calls, each transforming the output and passing it to the next.
-This is ideal for workflows where data needs to be fetched, transformed, and used to generate responses, just like our Computeless RAG tool.
+This is ideal for workflows where data needs to be fetched, transformed, and used to generate responses, just like the Computeless RAG tool.

 **Why Use Pipeline Resolvers?**

-1. **Sequential Logic Execution**: Pipeline resolvers execute operations in sequence, where each step depends on the previous one, making them perfect for our use case.
+1. **Sequential Logic Execution**: Pipeline resolvers execute operations in sequence, where each step depends on the previous one, making them perfect for the use case.

 2. **Decoupling Logic and Data Sources**: Each function in the pipeline can use different data sources or none at all, creating a cleaner architecture by separating data retrieval, processing, and response generation.

 3. **Efficiency and Performance**: By handling data flow within AppSync, we reduce the need for external orchestration and cut down on latency from multiple network calls.

-Each function in the pipeline is managed by individual JS files located in the `api/resolvers/functions` folder of our SAM project.
+Each function in the pipeline is managed by individual JS files located in the `api/resolvers/functions` folder of the SAM project.
 This organization makes deployment and updates clear and manageable.
 Here’s how each function integrates into the pipeline:

 #### 3.2.1 Get Pinecone API Key Function (`getPineconeApiKeyFunction.js`)
 This function initiates the pipeline by securely retrieving the Pinecone API key from AWS Secrets Manager using an HTTP data source.
 The key is stored in `ctx.stash`, making it accessible to subsequent functions.